 The site of this proposed infill redevelopment project is the existing Commander apartments, located at 3946 St. Johns Avenue (the “Commander Parcel”), and the adjacent St. Johns Village shopping center, located at 4000 St. Johns Avenue (the “Village Parcel”) (collectively, the Commander Parcel and the Village Parcel are the “Property”).
 The surrounding land uses and zoning designations include CGC/CCG-1 to the north (convenience store, laundromat, retail and restaurants), LDR/RLD-60 to the east (historic residential), CGC/CCG-1 to the west (retail and veterinarian office).
 The Property is bounded to the south by Fishweir Creek.
 The Property is located in the “Commercial Character Area” of the Riverside / Avondale Zoning Overlay and the “Urban Area” development area of the FLUM series.
 The Property is zoned PUD pursuant to Ordinance 2005-1330-E, which ordinance permits mixed use organized vertically within multistory buildings.

 The proposed residential mixed use redevelopment meets the development characteristics required of HDR and CGC sites within the Urban Area.
-The Development will include three (3) residential structures, which will replace the existing 17-story Commander apartments, a commercial structure, parking garages, a public boardwalk with eighteen (18) boat slips along Fishweir Creek and a public kayak launch into Fishweir Creek, all developed in accordance with the Site Plan dated October 3, 2013and attached hereto as Exhibit E. Building 100shall be limited to forty-four (44) feet in height, not including architectural features.
+The Development will include three (3) residential structures, which will replace the existing 17-story Commander apartments, a commercial structure, parking garages, a public boardwalk with eighteen (18) boat slips along Fishweir Creek and a public kayak launch into Fishweir Creek, all developed in accordance with the Site Plan dated October 3, 2013and attached hereto as Exhibit E. Building 100 shall be limited to forty-four (44) feet in height, not including architectural features.
 Building 200 shall be limited to twenty-four (24) feet in height, not including architectural features.
 Building 300 shall be limited to fifty-six (56) feet in height, not including architectural features.
 Architectural features may extend up to fifteen (15) feet beyond the maximum height, provided that none of that volume is used for habitable space.
 A total of 260 residential units and 10,600 square feet of commercial space will be located across the Property, comprising 118,000 square feet of lot coverage across 5.86 acres.
 An approximate 112,000 square feet of garage parking will be integrated with Building 300 and Building 100.
 Applicant will reserve an additional approximate144,600 square feet of combined active and passive open space.

 The Village Parcel will feature 10,600 square feet of commercial space located on the ground floor of Building 200, as depicted on the Site Plan.
 A pool will be located at the Southern point of the Commander Parcel.